Litmus

 The Professional Network Speed Test

 A free, professional-grade network speed test and iperf alternative.
-Measure bandwidth, latency, jitter, packet loss, and data integrity between two machines — with automatic quality grading and PDF reports.
+Test LAN and WAN bandwidth between any two machines — measuring latency, jitter, packet loss, and data integrity with automatic quality grading and PDF reports.
 Available for Windows and Linux, no runtime required.

 What Litmus Measures